 Hot water heater repair and hot water replacement can vary by the different types of water heaters.
 Air Assurance is professionally trained and experienced in electric water heater repair, gas water heater repair, gas water heater replacement, electric water heater replacement, and more.
 We are fully capable of any Oklahoma water heater install, repair, or replacement!
 And there are many state utility rebates and federal tax credits available to help you offset the cost!

-When repairing or replacing a water heater there are many building and safety issues to be considered.
 Any improper installation may cause water leaks, inconsistent hot water, property damage, personal injury, and even the possibility of voiding the water heater warranty.
 Our professionally trained experts have the specific knowledge of plumbing code requirements and are certified for any water heater repair or replacement job.
 Along with the professionally trained experts you are guaranteed the convenience of 24 hours service and the peace of mind that comes with highly trained professionals on the job.
 We also provide the satisfaction of unbeatable prices and guaranteed work.
 Our specialists will ensure that your water heater works properly and meets local plumbing codes as well as the manufacturer guidelines.

 Once your water heater springs a leak in the housing it's beyond repair and must be replaced.
 If you have an older water heater it may be cost effective to get it replaced even before it breaks down.
-Water Heaters made in the last 10-15 years have much higher operating efficiencies than older models and savings in fuel cost can pay for having a new one installed in just a few years.
+Water heaters made in the last 10-15 years have much higher operating efficiencies than older models and savings in fuel cost can pay for having a new one installed in just a few years.
 When replacing your water heater or any plumbing fixture consider your long-term savings by buying a high efficiency water heater or even a low water consumptions fixture.

-If you're not ready for a new water heater and just want to make your current heater more efficient there are some things you can do:<
+If you're not ready for a new water heater and just want to make your current heater more efficient there are some things you can do:

 - Start by bundling your water heater in an insulating jacket, especially those that were made before 1992.
 This will reduce the heat lost through the walls of the tank on your water heater by 25-40%.
 Jackets work on new water heaters as well as old ones but provide more dramatic energy savings on older models.
 Make sure that you don't install a jacket on a model where the manufacturer says not to and never cover the thermostat or restrict air inlets.